valennoronha/COVID-19-in-India/README.md

 # COVID-19-in-India
 Personal project that includes my python code, which was used to web-scrape a table of information from wikipedia, and a link to the Tableau dashboard that was used to visualize the acquired data.

+I have added the screenshots of the Wikipedia page from were the data was extracted.
+The contents of the URL might change in the future, as of now, the code seems to work just fine for the given URL.

 Click on the Tableau Public link below to view the visualizations created with the extracted data.

 The dashboard includes a map of India with both States and Union Territories highlighted with a red dot.